Parimal-Pradhan/Git_Interview_Preaparation/README.md

-# Git and Github Interview Qquestions and Answers
+# Git and Github Interview Questions and Answers

 ## What is Git & Github?
 Git : A distributed version control system (VCS) used for tracking changes in source code during software development.